Jeff Thomson: Speed and technique

 Thomson recalled:If you bowl a bouncer, it's gonna come off slower anyway.
 So I'm thinking this is gonna be takin', you know, candy from a baby.
-And I've put my beer down, I come out, and I bowled a few balls—and I was bowling full tosses and that, because I knew they'd be quick.
+And I've put my beer down, I come out, and I bowled a few balls – and I was bowling full tosses and that, because I knew they'd be quick.
 So I won the 5 grand, I hit the stumps three times out of six or whatever [in fact, the bowlers had 8 deliveries in total], and I've cleaned up.
 And I've come back out, and Kerry said: "How did you go?".
 I said, "I won, boss"; he said, "good".Many critics who saw Thomson bowl rate him as one of the fastest they had seen, including Richie Benaud, who considered him the fastest since Frank Tyson.
 Australian wicket-keeper Rod Marsh kept wicket to Thomson for most of his Test career and has claimed that Thomson bowled upwards of 180 km/h, an opinion also held by fellow Australians Ian Chappell and Ashley Mallett.
 However, the fastest measured delivery as of 2022 was Shoaib Akhtar's delivery in of 161.3 km/h at the 2003 World Cup, making such a claim extremely unlikely (if not impossible) to have actually occurred.
 Many of the players of the 1970s and 1980s generation also rate Thomson as the fastest they faced, including West Indian Viv Richards and Sunil Gavaskar.
 Former West Indies captain Clive Lloyd regards Thomson as the fastest bowler he has ever seen, as does Michael Holding, himself an extremely fast bowler in his prime.
 Geoffrey Boycott rates Thomson joint-fastest with Holding, whilst Martin Crowe rated Thomson and Holding as the hardest bowlers to face, commenting: "Thomson was just a freak – a very unique action.
 You never really saw it."

 Incidents were reported of Thomson delivering byes which hit the sight screen behind the facing batsman after just one bounce on the pitch.
-These reports were mostly from the time when he was at his very fastest—the period between 1972 and 1976—though several instances are cited when this happened even after his injury, including up until the early 1980s.
+These reports were mostly from the time when he was at his very fastest – the period between 1972 and 1976 – though several instances are cited when this happened even after his injury, including up until the early 1980s.
 Thomson has said that one of his fastest spells was one against the West Indies in Barbados during World Series Cricket.
-After several West Indian bowlers had hit Australian batsman, he has been quoted as saying he "wanted to return the favour".
+After several West Indian bowlers had hit Australian batsmen, he has been quoted as saying he "wanted to return the favour".
 He also rates a spell against Victoria whilst playing for Queensland at the Gabba in Brisbane.